troy-miller/ASCII-Life-Ecosystem-Simulator/README.md

 # ASCII-Life-Ecosystem-Simulator

-Implementation of a small and simple ecosystem of rabbits using ASCII graphics.
+Implementation of a small and simple ecosystem of rabbits using ASCII graphics (uses Trystan Spangler's AsciiPanel library https://github.com/trystan/AsciiPanel).
 Rabbits require food and water to survive and can reproduce if those needs are met.

 Features:
 - Mess with numbers in the start screen to create different types of simulations: initial number of rabbits, plants, and plant spawn rate can be altered